 As a sophomore, I began to realize it was time to start sorting things out.
 Were you being taught things to be gospel or things to think about and decide if you thought they were right or wrong?
 I began to recognize the great teaching talents of Gerald Unks in education, James Leutze in history and Jay Klompmaker in business, while deciding I thought some of the philosophy instructors were truly nuts.
 I also realized it was time to move out of the dorm and experienced UNC fraternity rush while being blackballed at a few houses before ultimately settling in at Sigma Phi Epsilon, which was to become a big factor in my life ahead.
 I have to say life was really good!

-It was at this time the Sig Ep UNC connections kicked in and forever changed what I thought my life and career would be.
-One of my fraternity brothers had gone to work in the sales and marketing division of the Cannon Mills Company in New York City and suggested I interview with them when they came to campus.
-Much, much to my surprise I ended up moving to NYC in May of 1973 and began a 40 plus year career in home textiles.
-I am quite sure my time at Carolina gave me the confidence to make this move and my business degree gave me a solid foundation.
-However, neither taught me that short sleeve shirts, brown Florsheim zip boots and a pale green suit were not quite acceptable business attire in NYC.
+It was at this time the Sig Ep-UNC connections kicked in and forever changed what I thought my life and career would be.
+One of my fraternity brothers had gone to work in the sales and marketing division of the Cannon Mills Co. in New York City and suggested I interview with them when they came to campus.
+Much, much to my surprise I ended up moving to NYC in May of 1973 and began a 40-plus year career in home textiles.
+I am quite sure my time at Carolina gave me the confidence to make this move, and my business degree gave me a solid foundation.
+However, neither taught me that shortsleeve shirts, brown Florsheim zip boots and a pale green suit were not quite acceptable business attire in NYC.

-This 40 plus year career was 5 years in NYC, 5 years in southern California, 25 years back in NYC and 5 years in NC with UNC connections and contacts at every step of the way.
+This 40-plus year career was five years in NYC, five years in Southern California, 25 years back in NYC and five years in NC with UNC connections and contacts at every step of the way.
 Most importantly and by chance, I ran into another UNC grad the day after New York City’s blackout in 1977 who had also grown up in Statesville.
-Adelaide Horton and I were unknowingly living only 5 blocks apart and have now been married over 40 years.
-Our first date took us to the NC Society of NY black tie event, which ultimately led to being on their board and getting to know members like the GAA’s Banks Edwards and many other UNC grads in the financial sector, advertising, journalism, acting and literature.
+Adelaide Horton and I were unknowingly living only five blocks apart and have now been married over 40 years.
+Our first date took us to the N.C.
+Society of N.Y. black-tie event, which ultimately led to being on their board and getting to know members like the GAA’s Banks Edwards and many other UNC grads in the financial sector, advertising, journalism, acting and literature.
 I also fondly remember Arthur Gregg with the UNC Development Office always visiting in my early years in NYC to pass along UNC news and making you feel quite important to the University when all you could contribute was $100 here or there.
-These career stops also brought along extensive travel in the US and globally, where I can honestly say the UNC-CH experience opened doors and provided an initial source of credibility.
-It was quite a ride all due to that initial fraternity brother suggestion to interview with Cannon Mills for the job in NYC.
+These career stops also brought along extensive travel in the U.S. and globally, where I can honestly say the UNC experience opened doors and provided an initial source of credibility.
+It was quite a ride, all due to that initial fraternity brother suggestion to interview with Cannon Mills for the job in NYC.